aquanauts/python_interview/README.md

   * Can you clone and set up this workspace in either Linux or OS X?
   * Can you create an effective solution in a reasonable amount of time?
 Does it actually work?
+  * Does your program process the data without loading it all into memory?
   * Did you add any unnecessary complexity?
   * Do you understand the data?
   * Is it well tested?